jckpn/lboro-comp-vision-notes/Computer Vision.md

 ### Comprehensive Normalisation

 - **Chromaticities** are invariant to image geometry $(R \to \dfrac{R}{R+G+B})$, and
-- **Greyworld normalisation** provides illumination invariance.
-So…
+- **Greyworld normalisation** provides illumination invariance, so

-- **Comprehensive normalisation** involves performing both chromaticity normalisation and greyworld normalisation together, to get a version of the image invariant to geometry **and** illumination!
+- **Comprehensive normalisation** involves performing both chromaticity normalisation and greyworld normalisation together, to get a version of the image invariant to geometry **and** illumination

 <img src="Computer Vision.assets/image-20230525134255536.png" alt="image-20230525134255536" style="zoom: 50%;" />